eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

   href="Why use the SRA">
   Why use the SRA?
 </h1>
-The distinguishing benefit of having all sequence data archived in the SRA, with associated metadata, is that we can easily develop uniform scripts to access the data regardless of its format or distribution among samples and lanes of sequencing.
-It think that up to now, this fact is a little under-appreciated, simply because most people are generating their own data rather than accessing published data online.
-But as soon as you do go looking for data, you'll find that accessing it can be a huge pain... if it's even available.
+The distinguishing benefit of archiving sequence data in the SRA, however, is that by grouping it with associated metadata you can easily develop uniform scripts to access data regardless of its format or distribution among samples and lanes of sequencing.
+This idea of reusing data is perhaps a little under-appreciated in genomics, although it has been central for other similar types of data such as Sanger data in Genbank, perhaps because many people are still generating their own genomic data rather than accessing previously published data.
+But if you do go looking for fastq files from your favorite study you're likely to find that accessing them is a huge pain... if they're even available.

-For the purpose of creating reproducible code for a published study the idea state would include a single code block written at the beginning of a document to query and download all of the sequence data for a project.
+For the purpose of creating reproducible code for a published study, then, the ideal example would include a single code block written at the beginning of a document to query and download all of the sequence data for a project while also providing information about the format of the data.
 This would be a huge advance over what is commonly available today, which is typically just a verbal instruction to "go get the raw data" from an accession ID before you start.
-Instead, reproducible code should itself include the necessary code (and software) to download the data from an online archive ready for downstream analysis.
+Instead, reproducible code should itself include the necessary code (and software) to download the data and make it ready for downstream analysis.

 <h1 class="entry-subtitle"
   id="What about sra-tools" href="What about sra-tools">What about sra-tools?